 This article describes how to manage executed queries, search its content and re-use them, using the Executed queries feature.

-Searching the executed queries
+Searching the run queries

-Re-using executed queries
+Re-using run queries

 A: No. The uninstallation or upgrade to a newer version does not affect saved information about executed queries, unless they are manually removed or edited.